About Foster Care

 Are you one of these people?
 If the answer is yes, we’d love to hear from you.

-Being a Foster Carer is an extremely rewarding job, one where you learn and grow alongside the child in your care.
+Being a Foster Carer is an extremely rewarding experience, one where you learn and grow alongside the child in your care.
 You will make a real difference in their life, and have the pleasure of watching them change with your positive influence.
-It’s a truly amazing experience.
+It’s a truly amazing opportunity.

 If you are considering becoming a Foster Carer, the team at Cafs is here to support you through every step of the journey, from your initial chat through the accreditation process, your training, and to your first placement.
 And after that, we’re here for you 24/7 because, like you, we believe every child deserves a home where they can grow and thrive.